JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `showPaidPluginWarning`
 {#buildSearchableOptions-showPaidPluginWarning}

-Emit warning if the task is executed by a paid plugin.
+Emits a warning when the task is executed by a paid plugin.
 Can be disabled with the [`paidPluginSearchableOptionsWarning`](tools_intellij_platform_gradle_plugin_gradle_properties.md#paidPluginSearchableOptionsWarning) build feature.

 {style="narrow"}